Human Cannonball (Marvel Comics): Fictional character biography

 Jack Pulver is a member of the Circus of Crime, and works as a human cannonball and acrobat who specializes in being shot out of a cannon.
 He wears a costume and helmet that protects him from injury.
 He initially wears a red crash helmet and purple jumpsuit.
-In a battle with the Hulk, he has himself shot out of his cannon at him with no other weapon but a replica of Thor's hammer.
+In a battle with the Hulk, he has himself shot out of his cannon at him with no other weapon but a replica of Mjolnir.
 The Hulk punches him right up through the top of the circus tent.
-This stunt, and subsequent dialogue, makes it clear that Jack is not particularly intelligent.

-When the Circus of Crime next appears, Jack has changed his outfit.
-His costume is now orange and he has replaced the crash helmet with a metal bullet-shaped hat so he can use his head as a battering ram.
+When the Circus of Crime next appears, Pulver has changed his outfit.
+His costume is now orange and he has replaced the crash helmet with a metal bullet-shaped hat to use his head as a battering ram.
 However, this does not help him in battle with Spider-Man and Daredevil, who steer him into a crash with a group of circus rubes.

-Frustrated by this defeat, Cannonball is more than willing to throw in with the Clown, Princess Python and Great Gambonnos.
-They kick the Ringmaster out and become the Masters of Menace, a name Princess Python thinks up, led by the Clown.
-With the Great Gambannos he robs some paintings as he is used to batter through a door and knocks out Jameson using his helmet, placing him in hospital.
-When Spider-Man attacks the Masters at their hideout, the web-slinger "wonks" Cannonball on the top of his bullet hat, crumpling it and knocking it down over his eyes.
-He rejoins the Ringmaster when he fails to lure Hawkeye, Quicksilver and the Scarlet Witch into the group.
-Quicksilver easily defeats him.
+Frustrated by this defeat, Cannonball is more than willing to throw in with the Clown, Princess Python and the Great Gambonnos.
+They kick the Ringmaster out and become the Masters of Menace, a name Princess Python thinks up, led by Clown.
+When Spider-Man attacks the Masters of Menace at their hideout, Spider-Man "wonks" Cannonball on the top of his bullet hat, crumpling it and knocking it down over his eyes.

-Cannonball and the Circus later battle a series of heroes including Luke Cage, Namor, and the Shroud, the Hulk, Howard the Duck, Power Pack, Generation X, Spider-Man, and Devil Dinosaur and Moon-Boy.

 Human Cannonball later appears as a member of Hood's crime syndicate.